 and that will now push any of your committed changes to your webserver!
 Woohoo.
 Oh, and you’ll only need the master call the first time you do it, otherwise it won’t know what branch you’re trying to push.
 All subsequent calls won’t need the master.

-5. Create a post-receive hook
+5. Create a post-receive hook Link to heading

 Well, this is great.
 You’re pushing all your code to your webserver.
 But it’s sitting there, inert and useless like a sleeping kitten.
 You’re going to need to run the Jekyll command on your source to get it to show up right.
 There’s probably one million ways to do this (including doing it manually, using the at daemon, or setting up some type of Rube Goldberg device), but I like doing it with a post-receive hook.